 Please note that in general Pls should submit their Phase 2 SGs as rapidly as possible to avoid any delays.
 In case of unavailability, Pls can delegate the generation of Phase 2 material to a person of their choice via the 'Project delegation' tab in their ALMA Science Portal User Profile.
-Projects for which the Phase 2 material is not successfully submitted by the deadline given in the time allocation email will be downgraded.
+Projects for which the Phase 2 material is not successfully submitted by the deadline given in the time allocation email will be downgraded (note that this only applies for the main call, not for the ACA stand-alone Supplemental Call).
 The Phase 2 team will make sure all SBs will run smoothly at the telescope (e.g. check calibrator variability, target proper motion).